with woman

 RN, BS, SANE

-Rebeckah is our Executive Director and the owner/founder of Astoria Birth Center.
+Rebeckah is the Executive Director and the owner/founder of Astoria Birth Center.
 Her background is in research, which grew into a passion for maternal health.
-She has worked in turn as a doula, birth assistant, registered nurse, and a Sexual Assault Nurse Examiner.
+She has worked, in turn, as a doula, birth assistant, registered nurse, and a Sexual Assault Nurse Examiner.
 She loves traveling with her family and singing loudly while cooking.

 Associate Providers